Plumsail/forms-docs/Public/how-to/data-table-convert-html.rst

 This article will describe how you can convert :ref:`designer-datatable` into HTML template with |Plumsail Documents|.

-It's an additional example of using Plumsail Forms data with Plumsail Documents, so it can be used like described in :doc:`the previous article </how-to/data-table-flow>`.
+It's an example of using Plumsail Forms data with Plumsail Documents, and you can also check how to :doc:`convert web form with Data Table into PDF </how-to/data-table-flow>`.

 In here, we will also show you how you can format data inside Data Table with HTML-template for columns such as date.